CHPGenetics/COMPOSITE/README.md

 ```
 The `multiplet_classification` variable contains the predicted multiplet label for each droplet, with "1" representing multiplet and "0" representing singlet.

 The `consistency` variable contains the droplet-specific modality consistency.
-A higher value of consistency indicates the data in the corresponding modality are less noisy for the given droplet.
+A higher value of consistency indicates the data in the corresponding modality are less noisy for the given droplet, resulting in a more reliable multiplet prediction result for the droplet.

 When multiomics data are available:
 ```